null

 Hot tip: It’s best to avoid fully waterproof fabrics with sealed seams.
 Because they’re designed to keep water out, they are also pretty good at trapping sweat on the inside.
 If you’re going to get soaked with sweat inside your jacket while it rains outside, why bother, right?

-A lightweight, brimmed hat like the Race Day Men’s Running Hat and Race Day Women’s Running Hat will help keep the rain out of your eyes, and a thin pair of gloves will help keep hands warm when temps and conditions are on the raw side earlier in the season.
+A lightweight, brimmed hat like the Race Day Men’s Running Hat and Race Day Women’s Running Hat will help keep the rain out of your eyes, and a thin pair of running gloves will help keep hands warm when temps and conditions are on the raw side earlier in the season.

 Your base layers and socks can stay the same in spring conditions, but get ready for mud!
 Unless trails are closed for mud season, it’s always best to run right through it instead of going around.
 Avoiding mud causes erosion that widens the trail and sometimes results in “social trails,” and both damage fragile ecosystems.
 So, embrace your inner child and play in the puddles unless otherwise directed by your local parks department.